 In addition to the normal reporting arrangements, we build a firm partnership with parents.
 We will keep regular contact with you through:

-- home/school book or planner - weekly up-date meetings with class teachers - termly meetings (this can be as part of parents' evening), if appropriate with additional members of staff, such as SENCO, and where appropriate outside agencies.
+- home/school book or planner - termly meetings (this can be as part of parents' evening), if appropriate with additional members of staff, such as SENCO, and where appropriate outside agencies.